Elfsborgsmarschen's gold medal

 A medal that means something

-Complete both days to receive the Elfsborgsmarschens medal.
+Complete both days to receive the Elfsborgsmarschen medal.
 This is not a medal that everyone receives upon finishing.
-It is only awarded to those who complete both days of Elfsborgsmarschens.
+It is only awarded to those who complete both days of Elfsborgsmarschen.
 The medal’s value reflects how many times you have completed the feat.
 Bronze for the first to fourth time.
 Fifth to ninth time: silver.
 Tenth time and beyond: gold.

 Three distances – one perfect for you